DataPerf: Benchmarks for Data-Centric AI Development: DataPerf Benchmarking Suite

-\begin{enumerate} \item \emph{Common data pipelines.} Successful entries followed a similar procedure: i) picking seed photos, ii) augmenting them, iii) training a new model, iv) assessing model errors, and v) slicing groups of images with comparable mistakes for (i).
-We believe more competitions will lead to further establishment and refinement of generalizable and effective practices. \item \emph{Automated methods won.} We had anticipated successful participants would discover and remedy labeling problems, but data selection and augmentation strategies performed best. \item \emph{Novel dataset optimizations.} Examples of successful tactics include automated methods for (i) recognizing noisy images and labels, (ii) identifying mislabeled images, (iii) defining explicit labeling rules for confusing images, (iv) correcting class imbalance, and (v) selecting and enhancing images from the long tail of classes.
-We believe that with the right set of challenges {and} ML tasks in place, other novel data-centric optimizations will emerge. \item \emph{New methods emerged.} In addition to conventional evaluation criteria (the highest performance on common metrics), we created a separate category which evaluated how innovative the technique was.
-This encouraged participants to explore and introduce novel systematic techniques with potential impact beyond the leaderboard. \item \emph{New supporting infrastructure is needed.} The unconventional competition format necessitated a technology that simultaneously supported a customized competition pipeline and ample storage and training time.
-We used CodaLab, which provided the platform customisation required for the Data-centric AI competition.
-However, it quickly became evident that platforms and competitions will need to grow complementary functions to specifically support the unique needs for data-centric AI development.
-Moreover, the competition was computationally expensive to run.
-Therefore, we need a more efficient way to train the models on data.
-Computational power, memory, and bandwidth are all major limitations. \end{enumerate}
+\begin{enumerate} \item \emph{Common data pipelines.} Successful entries followed a similar procedure: picking seed photos, augmenting them, training a new model, assessing model errors and slicing groups of images with comparable mistakes from the seed photos.
+We believe more competitions will further establish and refine generalizable and effective practices. \item \emph{Automated methods won.} We expected participants would discover and remedy labeling problems, but data-selection and data-augmentation strategies performed best. \item \emph{Novel dataset optimizations.} Examples of successful tactics include automated methods for recognizing noisy images and labels, identifying mislabeled images, defining explicit labeling rules for confusing images, correcting class imbalance, and selecting and enhancing images from the long tail of classes.
+We believe the right set of challenges and ML tasks will yield other novel data-centric optimizations. \item \emph{New methods emerged.} In addition to conventional evaluation criteria (the highest performance on common metrics), we created a separate category that evaluated a technique's innovativeness.
+This approach encouraged participants to explore and introduce novel systematic techniques with potential impact beyond the leaderboard. \item \emph{New supporting infrastructure is necessary.} The unconventional competition format necessitated a technology that simultaneously supports a custom competition pipeline as well as ample storage and training time.
+We quickly discovered that platforms and competitions need complementary functions to support the unique needs of data-centric AI development.
+Moreover, the competition was computationally expensive.
+Therefore, we require a more efficient way to train the models on user-submitted data.
+Computational power, memory and bandwidth are all major limitations. \end{enumerate}

-These five lessons influenced DataPerf's design.
-We intend to publish insights from the DataPerf challenges and incorporate them into future challenges.
-By doing so, we can aid the entire industry.